GET IN TOUCH

 What types of income are exempt from garnishment?

-Federal benefits such as Social Security, Supplementary Security Income (SSI), veterans' benefits, and Social Security Disability Insurance (SSDI) are protected and shielded from creditors, ensuring ongoing support.
-Workers' compensation, unemployment, and some state pensions are exempted under state law.
-Most creditors cannot seize these benefits, allowing individuals to use them for essential expenses and providing a vital financial safety net.
+Federal benefits such as Social Security, Supplemental Security Income, veterans' benefits, and Social Security Disability Insurance are protected and shielded from most creditors.
+Workers' compensation, unemployment benefits, and some state pensions are also exempted under state law.
+Most creditors cannot seize these benefits, allowing individuals to use them for essential expenses.

 How long does a Georgia wage garnishment typically last?

 A Georgia garnishment continues until the debt is fully paid, a payment plan is approved, or a court order releases the garnishment.
-Continuing garnishment means the process remains in place across multiple pay periods.
+A continuing garnishment remains in place across multiple pay periods.
 New missed payments may result in another garnishment action, extending the duration beyond the original debt repayment timeline.

 Can filing for bankruptcy stop wage garnishment in Georgia?